brog45/search-picker/README.md

 It occurred to me that the websites I usually want to go to already have their own search capabilites, so I can just search those sites.
 This simple static page to let me choose where to search.
 I use it as my default search engine in browsers that let me do that.

 ## TODO
+- [ ] add instructions for configuring browser to use this as search engine